jlshumaker02/alien-war/README.md

 Press space to start the game.

 The ship is controlled by the left and right arrows and to shoot, press space.
-The ship is given a 3 shields.
+The ship is given 3 shields.
 In addition, powerups will fall periodically throughout the game that can restore shield.
 The green and yellow enemies are both worth 1 point and take one laser to kill.
 There is a UFO that will fly across the screen that is worth 10 points.